2001-Fri Apr 28 14:08:20 EDT 2017

 In most cases, the disease course is mild.
 Some animals — particularly puppies, kittens, or animals with underlying health conditions — may have more severe diarrhea and vomiting and may require supportive therapy with fluids and anti-nausea medications.
 Dehydration can be a serious concern in these cases.

-No breed predilection for giardiasis has been established in
+No breed predilection for giardiasis has been established in cats or dogs.

 There are medications for treating giardiasis, but the infection can be difficult to cure, so multiple courses of treatment may be necessary.
 Pets should be bathed frequently throughout treatment to remove infective cysts from the coat.